hayone1/Rancher-fleet-k3s/README.md

 **Delete Existing namespace**
 > If you have deployed workloads to a namespace (eg. using kubectl to deploy monitoring) and you want to deploy the _exact same workloads_ to the same namespace, then, it's best to delete that namespace first to avoid deployment conflict;
-If this doesnt apply to your case, then you can move to the next section.
+If this doesnt apply to your case, then you can skip this section and move on to the next.
 - Confirm or Switch to the namespace where you have deployed the socks example.

 ```